Thierry Ruinart

-Dom Thierry Ruinart (also Theodore, Theodoricus) (1657–1709) was a French Benedictine monk and scholar.
-He was a Maurist, and a disciple of Jean Mabillon.
-Of his many works, the one now cited is his Acta sincera, a martyrology, written in Latin (French translation 1732 by Drouet de Maupertuy).
-His work is one of the main sources of Alphonsus Liguori's "Victories of the Martyrs".
-He was also interested in oenology.
-In 1729 his nephew Nicolas Ruinart founded the champagne house of Ruinart, which operates to this day (2007).
+Thierry Ruinart, OSB (also Theodore or Theodoricus; 1657–1709) was a French Benedictine monk and scholar.
+He was a Maurist and a disciple of Jean Mabillon.
+Of his many works, the one now cited is his Acta sincera, a martyrology written in Latin (with a French translation published in 1732 by Drouet de Maupertuy).
+Ruinart's work is one of the main sources of Alphonsus Liguori's Victories of the Martyrs.
+Ruinart was also interested in oenology.
+In 1729, his nephew Nicolas Irénée Ruinart founded the champagne house of Ruinart, which operates to this day.

 Biography

 Thierry Ruinart was born at Reims on June 10, 1657.
 After completing his classical studies he entered (October 2, 1674) the Maurist Congregation of the Benedictine Order at the Abbey of Saint-Remy at Reims which, in that era, produced in France a brilliant company of distinguished scholars.
 His seriousness, deep piety, and fine intellectual gifts soon made him known throughout his order, and Mabillon requested the superiors to give him Ruinart as a fellow-worker.
 Thus in 1682 he came to the Abbey of Saint-Germain-des-Prés, near Paris, where Mabillon was staying and, under the guidance of this great investigator, became one of the most eminent church historians and critics of his time.

 The first large, important work that Thierry Ruinart undertook was the publication of the Acts of the martyrs that he regarded as genuine: Acta primorum martyrum sincera et selecta (many editions; first ed.
 Paris, 1689; last ed., Ratisbon, 1859).
 Taken as a whole the collection is not surpassed even today, though individual documents are not regarded as genuine by the keener criticism of modern times.
 In the introduction he ably discussed the authorities for the history of the martyrs, the Christian persecutions, and in doing this refuted the opinion propounded by Dodwell (De paucitate martyrum, Oxford, 1684), that there were only a small number of martyrs in the early Church.
 A supplement to his work was published by Le Blant (Les actes des martyrs, Paris, 1883, in Memoires de l'Institut de France, XXX).
 After the Acta he published the Historia persecutionis Vandalicae of Victor Vitensis, to which he added an exhaustive discussion of the persecution of the Catholics in Africa at the hands of the Vandals (Paris, 1694; Venice, 1732).